esl/MongooseIM/doc/Advanced-configuration.md

              * **Default:** `scram`

         * **auth_scram_iterations**
              * **Description:** Hash function round count.
+               This is a tradeoff between latency and security.
-The higher the value, the more difficult breaking the hashes is.
-We advise against setting it too low.
+               The higher the value, the more difficult breaking the hashes is: it is a work factor: increasing the count increases the work it requires to compute a full hash, which effectively slows down brute-force attacks.
-             * **Default:** 4096
+               But it adds load on both client and server, so this parameter should be tuned as high as the business-rules allow.
+               Note that increasing the security of a password has a higher impact over the security of the algorithm, without impacting its load.
+               See more information in this [NIST guide, Appendix A.2.2](https://csrc.nist.gov/publications/detail/sp/800-132/final),
+             * **Default:** 10000, as recommended in this [XEP](https://xmpp.org/extensions/xep-0438.html#pbkdf2) and this [NIST Guidelines](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5)

         * [`external` backend options](authentication-backends/External-authentication-module.md#configuration-options)